smadueke/smadueke/README.md

 I’m a student at the University of Texas at Austin studying Mechanical Engineering and minoring in Computer Science.
 I am skilled in Mechatronics, Python, and C++ and am currently seeking new grad opportunities where I can begin work after graduating in May 2024.

-I have a particular interest in the robotics, emerging XR, brain-computer interface, and artificial intelligence industries.
+I have a particular interest in the aviation, robotics, emerging XR, brain-computer interface, and artificial intelligence industries.
 📫 Connect with Me 📫
 - [Medium](https://medium.com/@vultiverse)
 - [LinkedIn](https://www.linkedin.com/in/chukwuka-madueke-7887a5153/)